 VML supports legislation that preserves law and order and promotes the safety, quality of life and administration of justice within our communities.
-The Commonwealth should provide funding for programs that prepare our youth to be productive, responsible, self-reliant members of society by enhancing its efforts to prevent juvenile crime, minimize violence, and reduce the formation and operation of gangs.
+The Commonwealth should enhance its efforts to prevent juvenile crime, minimize violence in the schools, reduce the formation and operation of gangs by providing funding for programs that prepare our youth to be productive, responsible, self-reliant members of society.